• Home

 You don’t need to worry about the grout lines.
 You can (and should) paint right over them without issue.

 This paint does not require two coats – you may only need one!
-However, our floors were so dark and we were painting them so light, that I really needed to do a second coat after the first was dry.
+However, our floors were so dark and we were painting them so light, that I really needed to do a second coat after the first coat of paint was dry.

 After you’ve painted the first coat, you need to wait a minimum of six hours before doing a second coat (or before sealing it, if you’re just doing one).